 Part II.
 Laws of Thermodynamics

-Now that we understand how temperature and heat are different from one another and what they really mean, we can now proceed with thermodynamics.
+Now that we understand how temperature and heat are different from one another and what they mean, we can now proceed with thermodynamics.

 A. First Law of Thermodynamics

 The first law of thermodynamics, also known as the law of energy conservation, relates to heat (Q), work (W), and internal energy (U).
-This law states that when heat flows to or from a system, the system gains or loses an amount of energy equal to the amount of heat transferred.
+This law states that when heat flows to or from a system, the system gains or loses energy equal to the amount of heat transferred.
 We can state this law in terms of an equation.

 ΔU = Q – W